rails/rails/guides/source/constant_autoloading_and_reloading.md

 example as an attempt to address the [gotcha with STIs](#autoloading-and-sti).

 Problem is, in development mode [autoloaded constants are wiped](#constant-reloading) if there is any relevant change in the file system.
-If that happens the we are in the very same situation the initializer wanted to avoid!
+If that happens then we are in the very same situation the initializer wanted to avoid!

 Calls to `require_dependency` have to be strategically written in autoloaded